 Many entrepreneurs are unsure where to begin.
 What should you be testing?
 Here at Venture Leap, among others, we are a big fan of Strategyzer and the tools they provide to get a clearer picture of a new business idea.
 You can download the templates here.

-The first step is to create a business model canvas.
+The first step to test your business model is to create a business model canvas.
 Print it out and put it on the wall – the bigger the better.
 On the canvas, you quickly create a visual map of your business model.
 The tool is intuitive and doesn’t require any advanced knowledge, but a lot of post-its and markers.
 This can be done quick – try to get a first draft in under 60 minutes.

 Once you have a visual representation of your business idea, you create a value proposition canvas.
 Here you get specific about what value your digital product delivers and who you are delivering that value to.
 Again, print it out and have some fun.